Updated 27/09/2024

 The cuddly kitties on this list of hairless cat breeds make excellent pets, but they need specialized care.
 Here are a few things to keep in mind:

-• Most bald cats (and almost hairless cat breeds, too) need regular bathing as dirt and natural oils can build up on their skin and cause discomfort.
-They should be washed once a week with a hypoallergenic cat-safe shampoo to prevent oil build-up, then toweled dry to stop them from getting cold.
+- Most bald cats (and almost hairless cat breeds, too) are known for being prone to greasy or oily skin.
+They need regular bathing as dirt and natural oils can build up on their skin, which can make them more prone to certain skin conditions.
+They should be washed when necessary with a hypoallergenic cat-safe shampoo to prevent oil build-up, then toweled dry to stop them from getting cold.

 Since they’re relatively rare, hairless cat breeds can cost quite a bit.
 It’s extremely important to go with a reputable hairless cat breeder who follows ethical breeding practices, and also prepare yourself for higher costs for things like food and medicine.